Albert24GG/oop-assignments/tema0/README.md

 subclasses `Minion` and `Hero` providing specific card types.
 Stateful cards that can be played are derived from the `PlayableCard` class, with `PlayableMinion` and `PlayableHero` adding unique behaviors and states.
 Each card’s abilities are defined based on card type and can target either friendly or enemy cards.
-Because the underlying card of the `PlayableCard` had to be retrieved by its type, not the generic `Card` type, I found that a clean `PlayableCard` solution was to use a generic type parameter to specify the underlying card type, that extends `Card`.
+Because the underlying card of the `PlayableCard` had to be retrieved by its type, not the base `Card` type, I found that a clean solution was to use a generic type parameter to specify the real underlying, that extends `Card`, rather than using an upcast.

 ### Action and ActionFactory